 Maggie Dickson Stakes

 This is a flat horse race that’s open to horses over three years old.
 The race is run over 1,438 meters and is scheduled to take place every year in June.
-The race was introduced as a listed race in 2017, and it was first to run was sponsored by Edinburgh Gin.
+The race was introduced as a listed race in 2017, and it was first sponsored by Edinburgh Gin.
 Since 2019, Stobo Castle has sponsored the race.

 This race was named after Maggie Dickinson, who was born in 1702 in Musselburgh and became a local celebrity after surviving her own execution.